-A former Countrywide Financial Corp. manager whose fraud suit contributed to the mortgage industry’s $25 billion settlement (BAC) with federal and state regulators received about $14.5 million for his efforts, his lawyers said.
+A former Countrywide Financial Corp. manager whose fraud suit contributed to the mortgage industry’s $25 billion settlement (BAC:US) with federal and state regulators received about $14.5 million for his efforts, his lawyers said.

 The complaint is among at least six whistle-blower lawsuits regulators included in the industry’s settlement of mortgage practices in February.
 Lagow sued the bank, the second-largest in the U.S. by assets, under the False Claims Act, charging that the company defrauded the U.S.

 “The scheme both directly and indirectly cost the United States government billions of dollars and played an important role in the wave of foreclosures that fueled the financial meltdown of 2008,” Steve Berman, Lagow’s attorney, said in the statement.

 The information that Lagow provided helped prompt a $1 billion settlement of Federal Housing Administration claims Bank of America announced earlier this year.
 The sum was included in the nationwide settlement.
 Rick Simon, a Bank of America spokesman, declined to comment on the award.

 Lagow filed his whistle-blower complaint under seal in 2009, accusing Countrywide of violations of the U.S. False Claims Act.
 He said in the complaint filed in federal court that, since at least 2003, Countrywide inflated home appraisals to increase the value of loans it sold on the secondary mortgage market.